SATISFACTORY ACADEMIC PROGRESS (SAP) 101(2013/2014)

 Appeal packet must include:

-- A current Academic Plan.
+§ A current two year Student Educational/Academic Plan.
 A letter from you explaining your situation is not sufficient and will be denied.
-The Academic Plan will need to be created using all transcripts from all other colleges and/or universities attended.
+The two year Student Educational/Academic Plan will need to be created using all official transcripts from all other colleges and/or universities attended.

-- A statement from you indicating the changes you have made to ensure you will meet the SAP standard once you are given a probationary period.
+§ A statement from you indicating the changes you have made to ensure you will meet the SAP standard once your status has changed to probation.

-- If your Appeal is approved, you will be required to sign a “Probation Contract,” and an Approved Class List (ACL) will be given to you listing the specific courses needed to complete your academic goal.
+§ If your Appeal is approved, you will be required to sign a “Probation Contract,” and an Approved Class List (ACL) will be given to you listing the specific courses required/needed to complete your academic goal.

-For students with a 2.0 GPA or higher and completion rate of 67% or higher but have not met the Maximum Time Frame, the Appeal packet must include:
+For students with a Cumulative 2.0 GPA or higher and Pace of Progression completion rate of 67% or higher but have Exceeded the Maximum Time Frame, the Appeal packet must include:

-- A current Academic Plan (AP).
-The Academic Plan needs to be created using all transcripts from all other colleges and/or universities attended.
+§ A current Two Year Student Educational/Academic Plan (SEP/AP).
+The Two Year Student Educational/ Academic Plan needs to be created using all official transcripts from all other colleges and/or universities attended.

-- A statement from you indicating the reason(s) for not meeting the Maximum Time Frame (e.g. ESL classes, Basic Skills classes, AP or military credits, Change of Major once only, returning for second goal, or high unit major – Dental Hygiene, Nursing, Physician Assistant, Math/Science/Engineering/Computer Science, etc.)
+§ A Valid Reason/Statement from you indicating why you Exceeded the Maximum Time Frame (e.g. ESL classes, Basic Skills classes, AP or military credits, Change of Major/Goal once only, returning for second goal, or high unit major – Nursing, Vocational Nursing, Math/Science/ Engineering/ Computer Science, etc.)

-- If your appeal is approved, you will be required to sign a “Probation Contract” and an Approved Class List (ACL) will be given to you listing the specific courses needed to complete your academic goal.
+§ If your appeal is approved, you will be required to sign a “Probation Contract” and an Approved Class List (ACL) will be given to you listing the specific courses required/needed to complete your academic goal.